When you run your own business, you must learn to manage your emotions.

 Making a proactive choice to feed your “good wolf,” with your self-talk and to manage the way you think and consequently act, involves self-regulation.

-Emotional intelligence is a crucial leadership skill, because it gives you an awareness of your own emotions, as well as of others’ feelings and needs.
-Self-regulation is also vital, because it means you can manage how you react to situations, and express yourself appropriately at all times.
+Emotional intelligence is a crucial leadership skill.
+When you have a high degree of emotional intelligence you are aware of your emotions, as well as of others’ feelings and needs.
+Emotional intelligence includes self-regulation.
+Regulating your emotions means you can manage how you react or respond to situations and express yourself appropriately at all times.

 7 Secrets to Manage Your Emotions